MoldyMacaroniX/dashword.net/_src/posts/mindcap-previews-geometry-dashs-hardest-timing-demon-heliopolis.md

 image: https://img.youtube.com/vi/xAHrT0qf2rI/maxresdefault.jpg
 imageSource: https://youtu.be/xAHrT0qf2rI
 ---
-Mindcap has previewed the upcoming hardest timing extreme demon in Geometry Dash, Heliopolis.
+Mindcap, [the creator of Limbo](/posts/geometry-dash-top-5-extreme-demon-limbo-verified-by-bgram/), has previewed the upcoming hardest timing extreme demon in Geometry Dash, Heliopolis.

 He describes this as a sunless city, which the [current asthetic](https://youtu.be/xAHrT0qf2rI) absolutely nails.

+Heliopolis feels like a  corrupted, toxic city that hasn’t seen a clear beam of sunlight in years.

+{% video %}

+{% endvideo %}